postgres-ai/docs/docs/joe-bot/configuration_options.md

   project: "demo"

   # Enable sending command and queries history to the Postgres.ai Platform
   # for collaboration and visualization.
-By default: false.
+By default: true.
-  historyEnabled: false
+  historyEnabled: true

 # Channel Mapping section.
 # Feel free to choose any name for Database Lab instances from the `dblabServers` section,